 Watercress is widely available, especially now that it has been recognized for its nutritional benefits.
 It has more vitamin C than oranges, more iron than spinach, and more calcium than milk.
-One cup of watercress contains 106% of the daily recommended value of brain-protecting, bone-improving vitamin K. Important for eye health and a for strong immune system, watercress is also high in vitamin A while also being rich in manganese, choline, folate, potassium, phosphorus, vitamin E, magnesium, thiamine, riboflavin, and iodine.
+One cup of watercress contains 106% of the daily recommended value of brain-protecting, bone-improving vitamin K. Important for eye health and a for strong immune system, watercress is high in vitamin A while also rich in manganese, choline, folate, potassium, phosphorus, vitamin E, magnesium, thiamine, riboflavin, and iodine.
 That’s a lot of nutrition for only 11 calories in three cups!
 It’s not a surprise this tangy, aquatic vegetable is moving into the spotlight.

 Watercress is also packed with lots of important disease-preventive phytonutrients.
 These phytonutrients are getting a lot of attention from a recent study that reported that watercress may reduce the growth of tumors.
-Research also indicates that eating watercress protects our DNA from damage that could trigger cancer and increases levels of antioxidants in the blood for more protection from cancer.
+Research also indicates that eating watercress protects our DNA from damage that could trigger cancer, and it increases levels of antioxidants in the blood for more protection from cancer.

 Researchers whose work has been published in the British Journal of Nutrition believe that watercress helps restore energy levels and relieve stress on our body caused by intense exercise to speed up workout recovery.
 Participants in the study who had eaten about two cups of watercress, two hours before a high-intensity workout, showed significantly less muscle damage from exercise than those who didn’t eat it.